snehapvs/PythonRabbitmqApp/README.md

 * numpy for data processing

 ### Improvements:
-* Tests can be added and Exception handling could be handled better
+* Tests can be added and Exceptions can be handled better
+* Here since the the data files are already available,the input service is taken as a GET request with the datafile name as a string param.To make it more dynamic, we can use a POST service and upload file from there directly.